EFeru/hoverboard-firmware-hack-FOC/README.md

 Most robust way for input is to use the ADC and potis.
 It works well even on 1m unshielded cable.
 Solder ~100k Ohm resistors between ADC-inputs and gnd directly on the mainboard.
 Use potis as pullups to 3.3V.

+Please check the [WIKI](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Troubleshooting) for more troubleshooting tips.

 ---
 ## Diagnostics